OscarHoekstra/ClassifyNPDB/README.md

 I created a way to prepare this classification beforehand to decrease running time of the pipeline.
 PyClassifyStructureList() is used to submit a list of SMILES or InChIs to ClassyFire and for each structure a query_id is created and saved.
 Once the classification has finished this query_id can then be used to retrieve the results of the classification.
 If the SMILES string did not give a classification it will try to use the rdkit_inchi_key.
 This is because I found that sometimes the SMILES did not work but the InChIKey created from that SMILES would give a ClassyFire result.
 This helps get a bit better performance in retrieving classification for the MIBiG classifications.

 * NPS
-NPS classifications are retrieved only with InChIKeys for 2 reasons, this was my initial goal so I programmed it first and I didn't have time in my project to add automatic classification retrieving through SMILES and secondly, the NPS database is really big and it would take a huge amount of time to create classifications for each structure.
+NPS classifications are retrieved only through InChIKeys.
 The InChIKey is retrieved from the database and the classification is retrieved with the PyClassify function.
 This uses pyclassyfire to basically search for the json file available for the InChIKey.
-Because I had so many problems with the InChIKeys and retrieving classifications I decided it was a good idea to try every possible InChIKey for the structure that I could think off.
-This meant that if I couldn't find a classification I would generate a InChIKey without charge, stereochemistry or without both and try to get results with those.
-This might not be as accurate since technically it could result in slightly different classifications than the original structure should have, but I think it is better than no classification.
+It tries to create 4 different versions of the starting InChIKey to create the most highest possibility of classification.
-The classification results are also saved as a seperate file with the InChIKey used as name.
+The classification results are added to the SQLite database and also saved as a seperate file with the InChIKey used as name.

 ###FormatMibigForDiagram.py
 This script is not part of the main pipeline, and is used to format an output of the mibig table so it can be used in RAWGraphs.io.